-MileStone Academy High School specializes in educating high school students with diverse learning differences.
-Our highly qualified faculty and staff are dedicated to empowering students by developing their strengths, fostering collaboration, and employing personalized strategies for success.
+MileStone Academy specializes in educating students with diverse learning differences.
+Our highly qualified educators are dedicated to empowering students by developing their strengths, fostering collaboration, and employing personalized strategies for success.

 In 1989, our Co-Founder, Kathy Hunt, a son’s mother with language-based learning difficulties, forged a relationship with several mothers facing the same problems.
 They had children who were capable of succeeding but struggled in the academic arena.
 The private school, whose teaching approach proved successful for their children, closed, and there was no alternative for these students.
 Kathy led the group of parents and the closing school’s teaching staff to open a new school, Center School.